BetterCamps/justthedocs/docs/outcomes.md

 These goals, outcomes, and assessments are meant to serve as a guide for the inclusion of our principles into content programming, activity planning, theme generation, and camper interaction, but should not be construed as strictly necessary to be implemented.
 On a larger scale, we operate with these principles in mind already and many of our existing programs, activities, discussions, and interactions already incorporate these objectives.

-Staff should be trained to lead the activities and be aware of the observable outcomes that indicate such development.
+Staff should be trained to lead the activities and be aware of the observable outcomes that indicate such development. a

 ### Development Objectives